Kuragano Station

 Kuragano Station (倉賀野駅, Kuragano-eki) is a railway station in the city of Takasaki, Gunma, Japan, operated by the East Japan Railway Company (JR East), with a freight depot operated by the Japan Freight Railway Company (JR Freight).

 Lines

 Kuragano Station is a station on the Takasaki Line, and is located 70.3 km from the starting point of the line at Ōmiya.
 It is also a station on the Hachikō Line, lying 92.0 km from the starting point of the unelectrified northern section of the line at Komagawa.
 Trains of the Shōnan–Shinjuku Line also stop at this station using the same tracks and platforms as the Takasaki Line.

-Station layout
+Layout

 The station consists of two island platforms connected to the station building by a footbridge.
 The station has a Midori no Madoguchi ticket office.

 Platforms

 History

 The station opened on 1 May 1894.
 Upon the privatization of the Japanese National Railways (JNR) on 1 April 1987, it came under the control of JR East.